-Are we putting too much information of our children online, thereby placing them in harm’s way in their future?
+Are we putting too much information about our children online, thereby placing them in harm’s way in their future?

 As proud parents, we can’t wait to share our pride and joy in our offspring with the world.
 Every cutesy picture of them is posted on Facebook.
 We document their growth progress and share about their achievements and seemingly innocuous (sometimes unsolicited) details of them on Facebook daily.

-But lately I have been wondering, am I being careful about my children’s future safety?
-How much details of them are floating around in cyberspace?
-HOW can these details be used and WHO might use it against them in the future?
+But lately, I have been wondering, am I being careful about my children’s future safety?
+How many details of them are floating around in cyberspace?
+HOW can these details be used and WHO might use them against them in the future?

 So when the organizers of Social Media Week (SMW), AKA Asia, invited me to be a panelist in their event Growing Up On Facebook, I jumped at the opportunity.